 - Whole, for more flavor and nutrients but longer cook time

-Farro contains a higher plant-based protein content than rice, plenty of fiber, antioxidants, B vitamins, and minerals like zinc, iron and magnesium in addition to contributing rich, nutty characteristics.
-Some folks even toast their farro grains before cooking in order to bring out complexity and deepen present flavors.
+Farro contains a higher plant-based protein content than rice, plenty of fiber, antioxidants, B vitamins, and minerals like zinc, iron, and magnesium in addition to contributing rich, nutty characteristics.
+Some folks even toast their farro grains before cooking in order to bring out the complexity and deepen present flavors.

-Due to farro’s high fiber content and nutrient-packed nature, eating this grain may even help to keep one feeling full longer, as well as bolstering cognitive function, heart health, and slowing down the liver’s conversion of sugars to fats, giving the body a chance to catch up and burn the carbs.
-As such, it is a great staple for folks who may be trying to lose weight or consider their long term health.
+Due to farro’s high fiber content and nutrient-packed nature, eating this grain may even help to keep one feeling full longer, as well as bolster cognitive function, heart health, and slow down the liver’s conversion of sugars to fats, giving the body a chance to catch up and burn the carbs.
+As such, it is a great staple for folks who may be trying to lose weight or consider their long-term health.